-CS 39 1.0 Prof. Amit Chakrabarti Fall 2006 Homework 2 Computer Science Department Theory of Computation Due Oct 11, 2006 Dartmouth College
+CS 39 10 Prof. Amit Chakrabarti Fall 2007 Homework 2 Computer Science Department Theory of Computation Due Oct 15, 2007 Dartmouth College

-Hint: Approach 1: Build an NFA.
+Hint: You know that there is some DFA that recognizes L, but you know absolutely nothing else about this DFA.
+How do you make use of this DFA?
+Here are two different approaches you can try.
+Approach 1: Build an NFA for HALF(L).
 Suppose x is the input string.
 Nondeterministically guess which state the DFA for L will end up in after reading x and nondeterministically guess a y to append to x as in the definition of HALF(L).
-Approach 2: Build a DFA.
-As you read x, work forwards and backwards simultaneously and try to meet in the middle.
+Approach 2: Build a DFA for HALF(L).
+As you read x, work forwards and backwards simultaneously inside the DFA for L and try to meet in the middle.